adelhult/koda/README.md

 However, it is of course preferable to learn an actually usable language with conventional syntax.

 ### How do use Koda?
-Download the executable file, and drag a .kod or .lua file on top of it to run that file.
+Download the executable file, and drag a *.kod* or *.lua* file on top of it to run that file.
 Alternatively, you can of course add Koda to your path and run:
-`Koda filename.kod`
+`koda filename.kod`

 ### Example code
 ```